Vitor-OP/esp32-first-project/README.md

-# ESP-32 EDUCATIONAL PROJECT
+# ESP-32 Pomodoro Clock
-  The idea is to create a simple pomodoro methode clock that also displays the temperature using multiple ESP32 features, such as dual-core, internal RTC, I2C, and interrupts.
+  This is a pedagogical project aiming to utilize basic features of the microprocessor ESP32 to create a simple pomodoro methode clock that also displays the temperature using multiple ESP32 features, such as dual-core, internal RTC, I2C, and interrupts.

 ## Features:
 - Uses the internal RTC to count time from 0.